What We Do

 At the end of phase 1, the concepts to be included into WP 5 will be selected.
 Work packages 5 and 8 focus on the development of the holistic approach and its scale up at the local and international level during phase 2 of the project.
 They bring together the contextual evidence from the different countries.
 An analytic, comparative synthesis will be launched and undertaken under WP 8, to establish commonalities and differences for different contexts.
 The implementation of WP 5 includes additional feedback loops based on the elaboration of the health determinants and outcomes (diseases and well-being indicators) within WP 6.

 The impact evaluation (WP 6) will lead to the final concept, which will prioritise well accepted interventions with measureable health impact implemented in a logical combination.
 Work packages 6 and 7 will be conducted during the entire project duration, focusing on single innovations in the local contexts of phase 1 and combined with the holistic approach of phase 2, oriented to scale up at the local and international level.

-The hands4health project is rooted on 4 interrelated and interconnected building blocks: (i) Systematic approach, (ii) Impact evaluation, (iii) Behaviour change and (iv) Open-source knowledge platform.
+The hands4health project is rooted on 4 interrelated and interconnected building blocks: (i) Systemic approach, (ii) Impact evaluation, (iii) Behaviour change and (iv) Open-source knowledge platform.
 These four blocks and their related work packages provide the basis for the development of a comprehensive approach to hand hygiene, water quality and sanitation in primary HCFs and schools not connected to functional water supply systems.